-Next, we applied our approach for co-accessibility analysis to MEF subtypes in scATAC and scTurboATAC using the RWire software as described previously (Muckenhuber et al., 2023).
+Next, we applied our previously described approach for coaccessibility analysis with the RWire software to the MEF data set (Muckenhuber et al., 2023).
 RWire reveals enhancer-promoter links from correlation between open sites of scATAC-seq data.
-For epithelial-like MEFs of scTurboATAC, only cluster 3 was considered.
-We observed twice as many co-accessible links above background co-accessibility and minimal percent accessible cells in epithelial- as well as mesenchymal-like MEFs of scTurboATAC than scATAC (Fig. 3B).
-Additionally, co-accessible links from scTurboATAC showed higher correlation coefficients and percent accessible cells than co-accessible links from scATAC (Fig. S3E).
-In our previous study, we observed that the transcription activation of ISGs is partly regulated by simultaneous STAT1 and STAT2 (STAT1/2) binding to ISG promoters as well as distal regulatory sites (Muckenhuber et al., 2023).
-We were able to link roughly 10 % of ISGs without STAT1/2 promoter binding to a distal STAT1/2 binding event by co-accessibility analysis of 6h IFNβ-stimulated epithelial- as well as mesenchymal-like MEFs from scTurboATAC (Fig. 3C).
-In contrast, only 5-8 % of ISGs were linked to a distal STAT1/2 binding event by co-accessibility analysis of 6h IFNβ-stimulated epithelial- as well as mesenchymal-like MEFs from scATAC.
-An example for the improved detection of ISG regulation by distal STAT1/2 binding events with scTurboATAC is shown for the lfit gene cluster in Fig. 3D.
-The 150 kb locus depicted contains six ISGs (Ifit1, Ifit1bl1, Ifit1bl2, Ifit2, Ifit3, and lfit3b) that were previously identified in MEFs (Muckenhuber et al., 2023).
-For lfit1, lfit1bl2 and Ifit3b promoters, direct STAT1/2 binding was observed in IFNβ-stimulated MEFs.
-We detected three co-accessible links between ISG promoters and distal STAT1/2 binding events in epithelial- and mesenchymal-like MEFs of scATAC.
-All co-accessible links were also detected in epithelial- and mesenchymal-like MEFs of scTurboATAC, where they showed higher confidence by higher percent accessible cells.
-In addition, six co-accessible links between ISG promoters and STAT1/2 binding events were only detected with scTurboATAC.
-In mesenchymal-like MEFs of scATAC, we detected one unspecific link between the Ifit2 promoter and a distal peak without a STAT1/2 binding event or other ISG promoter.
-This link was not observed in mesenchymal-like MEFs of scTurboATAC.
+For epithelial-like MEFs of scTurboATAC, we only analyzed cluster 3 as it represents a homogeneous cell population.
+We observed twice as many co-accessible links above background co-accessibility and minimal percent accessible cells in epithelial- as well as mesenchymal-like MEFs of scTurboATAC than scATAC (Figure 3B).
+Co-accessible links from scTurboATAC showed higher correlation coefficients and percent accessible cells than co-accessible links from scATAC (Supplementary Figure S2; Supplementary Figure S2H).

+Transcription of interferon stimulated genes (ISGs) is partly regulated by simultaneous STAT1 and STAT2 (STAT1/2) binding to ISG promoters as well as to distal regulatory sites (Muckenhuber et al., 2023).
+We were able to link roughly 10 % of ISGs without STAT1/ 2 promoter binding to a distal STAT1/2 binding event by co-accessibility analysis of 6h IFNβ-stimulated epithelial- and mesenchymal-like MEFs from scTurboATAC (Figure 3C).
+In contrast, only 5-8% of ISGs were linked to a distal STAT1/2 binding event by co-accessibility analysis of 6h IFNB-stimulated epithelial- as well as mesenchymal-like MEFs from scATAC.
+For both epithelial- and mesenchymal-like MEFs newly linked promoters by TurboATAC belonged to genes associated with "cellular response to interferon-beta" (p-values 7x10-11 and 1.9x10-12 respectively) highlighting the relevance of the identified connections.
+An example for the improved detection of ISG regulation by distal STAT1/2 binding events in the scTurboATAC data is shown for the Ifit gene cluster in Figure 3D.
+The 150 kb locus depicted contains six ISGs (Ifit1, Ifit1bl1, Ifit1bl2, Ifit2, Ifit3, and Ifit3b) (Muckenhuber et al., 2023).
+For Ifit1, Ifit1bl2 and Ifit3b promoters, direct STAT1/2 binding was observed in IFNβ-stimulated MEFs.
+Three co-accessible links were detected between ISG promoters and distal STAT1/2 binding events in epithelial- and mesenchymal-like MEFs of scATAC.
+These co-accessible links were also detected by scTurboATAC where the percent accessible cells was higher.
+In addition, six co-accessible links between ISG promoters and STAT1/